History of Major League Soccer

 The History of Major League Soccer began in 1988, when the United States Soccer Federation pledged to create a Division 1 professional soccer league as a condition to FIFA awarding the 1994 FIFA World Cup to the United States.
 Major League Soccer was officially formed in 1995.
 The league began play in 1996 with 10 teams, and in 1998 grew to 12 teams.
 MLS experienced some difficulties in its first seasons, with the league losing money in the early years, resulting in two teams folding after the 2001 season.
 MLS has rebounded since then, with increased attendance and the development of soccer-specific stadiums.
 With an average attendance of over 20,000 per game, MLS has the third highest average attendance of any sports league in the U.S. after the National Football League (NFL) and Major League Baseball (MLB), and is the seventh highest attended professional soccer league worldwide.
-MLS currently has 28 teams, with further expansion planned (30 teams).
-The league plans to expand to 29 teams with the addition of St. Louis in 2023.
-MLS is currently the largest first division professional soccer league in the world.
+MLS currently has 30 teams, with recent expansion team San Diego FC in 2025.
+As of 2023, MLS is the largest first division professional soccer league in the world by number of clubs.